ledona/fantasy-experiments/models/README.md

 1. If new models are good enough then import them for use

 ## Model Creation
-There are two different types of models player/team predictive models that predict performance for individual player's and teams, and lineup models that predict optimal daily fantasy lineups.
-Note that the later is not the same as optimal lineup construction based on lineup strategy/constraints and player predictions.
+There are three different types of models
+1. player/team predictive models that predict performance for individual players and teams
+1. lineup models that predict optimal daily fantasy lineups
+1. full game models that predict all player and team stats for a game in one shot, as opposed to predicting each player/team stat individuals

 ### Player/Team predictive models
 To create, archive and use new predictive models perform the following steps